A worthy successor to the Samsung Gear Sport that boasts an attractive design and handy new features for the price.

 The Samsung Galaxy Watch Active is a smartwatch too, but not one with all that many apps.
 You can install additional apps from the Galaxy Wearable app on your phone (or directly on your watch).
 There are more than you’ll find for a Fitbit Versa, but the question is whether many, or any, are likely to be that useful.

 There are controller apps for Philips Hue lights, for your Nest thermostat and a few maps apps.
 But I’m not sure there’s anything I’d use long-term.
-There’s just nothing that useful here.
+There’s just nothing that useful here beyond some pre-installed apps like Spotify and weather.

-Samsung does show some commitment to making the Galaxy Watch series feel like a smartwatch platform rather than a tracker with some added fluff, though.
+Samsung does at least show some commitment to making the Galaxy Watch series feel like a smartwatch platform rather than a tracker with some added fluff.
 The Active has a mic and the Bixby digital assistant.
-This may be the about worst digital assistant around, but you can still use it for some handy things on a watch.
-You can ask Bixby for the weather, to set an alarm or to text someone.
+This is pretty much the worst digital assistant around, but you can still use it for some handy things on a watch such as asking for the weather, to set an alarm, or to text someone.

 It needs to be connected to your phone to work, but speech recognition is solid enough to make the experience pleasant.
 A quick double tap of the lower side button activates Bixby.

-The Samsung Galaxy Watch Active does everything I want a smartwatch to do, although that may not be true for everyone.
+The Samsung Galaxy Watch Active does everything I need or want a smartwatch to do, although that may not be true for everyone.

 Samsung Galaxy Watch Active — Battery life